Code-Institute-Submissions/outerzone/TESTING.md

 * W3C Markup Validation - used to validate HTML code, although this proved difficult with JINJA also included in the code.
 * W3C CSS Validation - used to validate CSS code.
 * JS Hint - used to validate JS code
 * Pylint - to validate Python code.
 Some "line too long" errors were ignored as it was felt that the code was most reader friendly in its current format.
-Warnings of

 ### Automated Testing
 Automated unit testing was used to test the code in the artists app.
 [Coverage.py](https://coverage.readthedocs.io/en/coverage-5.3/#) was used to determine the amount